A Vector Monotonicity Assumption for Multiple Instruments: Empirical application

+In this section I apply the results of this paper to a well-known setting in which multiple instruments have been used: the labor market returns to college.
+While most existing literature has in this setting bases IV methods on the traditional IAM notion of monotonicity (or on an assumption of homogeneous treatment effects), I instead base estimates on the identification results of this paper that hold under VM.
+This approach reveals new evidence of heterogeneity in treatment effects across groups that differ in their counterfactual selection behavior, under more plausible assumptions.

 I use the dataset from \citet*{Carneiro2011} (henceforth CHV) constructed from the 1979 National Longitudinal Survey of Youth.
+This setting is also considered by MTW (under assumption of PM).
 The sample consists of 1,747 white males in the U.S., first interviewed in 1979 at ages that ranged from 14 to 22, and then again annually.
 The outcome of interest $Y_i$ is the log of individual $i$'s wage in 1991, and treatment $D_i=1$ indicates $i$ attended at least some college.
-As in CHV, treatment effects are expressed in roughly per-year equivalents by dividing by four.
+As in CHV, treatment effects are expressed in approximate per-year equivalents by dividing them by four.

 CHV consider four separate instruments for schooling.
-In a baseline setup, I use the two binary instruments from our running example: tuition and proximity.
-A second setup then adds the remaining two instruments, which capture local labor market conditions when a student is in high school.
-The first two instruments are defined as follows: $Z_{2i}=1$ indicates the presence of a public college in $i$'s county of residence at age 14, while $Z_{1i}=1$ indicates that average tuition rates local to $i$'s residence around age 17 falls below the sample median, which corresponds to about \$2,170 in 1993 dollars.
-This represents one particular choice of how the underlying continuous instrument from CHV can be discretized into a binary variable, but note that the methods in this paper could also be used with tuition recast as a discrete variable with a rich set of tuition levels.
-The Supplemental Material reports the distribution of the underlying tuition variable, whose definition is described further in CHV.
+In a baseline setup, I use the two binary instruments discussed throughout this paper: tuition and proximity.
+In particular, I let $Z_{1i}$ indicate that average tuition rates local to $i$'s residence around age 17 falls below the sample median, which corresponds to about \$2,170 in 1993 dollars.
+I let $Z_{2i}$ indicate the presence of a public college in $i$'s county of residence at age 14.
+I later add two additional instruments used by CHV, which capture local labor market conditions when a student is in high school.

-While VM is a natural assumption for the tuition and proximity instruments, a conditional version of instrument validity is more plausible than Assumption 1.
-Following CHV, I assume:

-where $X_i$ is a vector of observed covariates unaffected by treatment.
-Conditioning on $X_i$ can help control for unobserved heterogeneity that may be correlated with location during teenage years.
-Appendix \ref{withcovariates} considers extensions of the basic identification and estimation results to include such covariates.
-The main result of the Appendix is that while conditional average treatment effects $\Delta_c(x):=E[Y_i(1)-Y_i(0)|C_i=c,X_i=x]$ can be identified for each $x$ in the support of $X_i$, the unconditional $\Delta_c$ turns out to be simpler to estimate, particularly when the two conditional expectation functions $E[Y_i|Z_i=z,X_i=x]$ and $E[D_i|Z_i=z,X_i=x]$ are additively separable between $z$ and $x$.
-In this case, the only change required to the estimator presented in Section \ref{est} is to ``control'' semiparametrically for $X_i$ in the linear projections of $Y_i$ and $D_i$ onto the instruments.
-In particular, when for some functions $y,w,d$ and $v$, then a causal parameter $\Delta_c$ can be estimated as: